DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-11/atmos-movies/_index.md

 > Chris Jenkins (“The Sound of Man of Steel”)

 {{% note %}}
-When re-recording mixers Chris Jenkins and Frank Montaño created their 9.1 Atmos mix for Man of Steel (2013), there was an opportunity to aggressively explore the multi-dimensional sound field with point-source panning, especially during the film’s many action sequences.
-Instead of filling the surround sound field with discrete sound effects, Jenkins and Montaño filled the room with composer Hans Zimmer’s percussive score.

-Pushing music into the surround zones not only conforms to the historical practice of positioning ambiences in the surround field, but also undermines Dolby’s intention of bringing audio objects into the sound space.9 What Jenkins achieves is something more unique: the separation of Zimmer’s score into different audio zones with choir, synths, strings and brass assigned a specific position in the sound field.
+### Summary: Case Study of "Man of Steel" and Dolby Atmos Use

+#### Opportunity in "Man of Steel" (2013)
+- Re-recording mixers Chris Jenkins and Frank Montaño had the chance to explore Atmos' multi-dimensional sound field.
+- The film's action sequences presented a good opportunity for point-source panning.

+#### The Approach Taken by Jenkins and Montaño
+- Instead of utilizing discrete sound effects, the mixers used Hans Zimmer's percussive score to fill the room.
+- This approach aligns with historical practices of using the surround field for ambiences.

+#### Conflict with Dolby Atmos' Intentions
+- Using music in the surround zones goes against Dolby's goal of placing audio objects into specific sound spaces.
+- The mixers opted for a unique approach that doesn't strictly adhere to Atmos' guidelines.

+#### Unique Achievement
+- Jenkins and Montaño managed to separate Zimmer’s score into distinct audio zones.
+- Different musical elements like choir, synths, strings, and brass were each given a specific position in the sound field.

 {{%/ note %}}

 ---